September 6, 2022

 As we attempt to look ahead, there is no way to know what the future holds.
 However, some experts say that the only thing that will quell expensive gas prices is a decrease in demand.

-Demand destruction could be as simple as the unaffordability of the record-breaking highs.
+Demand destruction could be as simple as the unaffordability of record-breaking highs.
 Consumers are choosing to stay home rather than spend the money to drive somewhere.

 Additionally, with Summer coming to an end, school starting back up, and vacation travels cooling down, demand rates are beginning to drop.
 Predictions indicate oil prices may drop to $65 a barrel by the end of the year.